cardboard-iguana/cardboard-iguana.com/notes/nmap.md

 * `--min-parallelism` — The minimum number of probes to run in parallel.
 Overrides `-T`.
 * `--min-rate` — The minimum number of packets/second to send.
 Overrides `-T`.
 * `--mtu` — Fragment packets into a chosen multiple of 8.
 Setting `--mtu 8` is equivalent to `-f`, and `--mtu 16` is the same as `-ff`.
+* `--open` — Only report back machines with open ports (most useful when used in conjunction with `-p`).
 * `--proxies` — Use an HTTP or SOCKS4 proxy.
 Specify a comma-separated list to chain proxies together.
 * `--reason` — Show the reason that nmap made a particular identification.
 Kinda fun.
 * `--scan-delay` — Add a delay (in milliseconds) between ports/hosts.
 Helpful for IDS evasion, but makes things *slow*.
 * `--scanflags` — Specify the TCP flags used to probe ports during a scan using URG, PSH, RST, SYN, ACK, FIN (e.g., `--scanflags URGPSHFIN` is the same as `-sX`).
 Overrides the explicit scanning options in the following sections.
 * `--script` — Run specified scripts, or all scripts in a specified category (as applicable).
 Also accepts wildcard matches (e.g., `ftp*`).
 See next section for script category breakdown.
+* `--script-help` — Return the “help” comment block at the top of a script file.
 * `--source-port` — Specify the source port for a scan. possibly useful to evade some firewall rules?
 * `--spoof-mac` — Use a spoofed MAC address for the scan.
 Obviously only matters when you’re on the same subnet as the target; otherwise has the same caveats as IP spoofing.
 * `--top-ports` — Scan only the X most common ports.
 Nmap’s default is `--top-ports 1000`.
 Can be useful for detecting locked-down hosts (use `--top-ports 10 -Pn`).
 Overridden when using `-p`.